What to Expect: Your Guide to MAC Lung Disease Treatment

 Antibiotic drugs attack MAC germs.
 However, it is possible for MAC germs to change to avoid being attacked.
 If a germ changes to the point where a drug does not work on it anymore, this is called drug resistance.1-5

 Your doctor will tell you how often to take your drugs.
 To prevent drug resistance, follow their instructions exactly and do not skip doses.
 Resistant germs are harder to treat.
-These infections require additional drugs.1
+These infections require additional types of treatment for MAC.1

 A successful treatment course can cure MAC germs in about 3 to 6 months.
-However, treatment continues for 12 months after your sputum tests are negative to reduce the risk of relapse.
-This means that a full course of treatment can be 15 to 18 months or more.1,2
+However, therapy continues for 12 months after your sputum tests are negative to reduce the risk of relapse.
+This means that a full course of treatment for MAC can be 15 to 18 months or more.1,2

-There are several possible side effects of drug treatment for MAC lung disease.
+There are several possible side effects of drug therapy for MAC lung disease.
 These side effects may include:1,6

 - Stomach issues, such as nausea or diarrhea